uwplse/pumpkin-pi/README.md

 and `Lift` (or `Repair` for tactic support) to lift along those equivalences. `Find ornament` supports two additional options to increase user confidence and to make the functions that it generates more useful.
-If you skip running the `Find ornament` command and just run `Lift` or `Repair`, then DEVOID will run `Find ornament` for you automatically first.
+If you skip running the `Find ornament` command and just run `Lift` or `Repair`, then PUMPKIN Pi will run `Find ornament` for you automatically first.

-In addition, there are a few commands that help make DEVOID more useful: `Preprocess` for pattern matching and fixpoint support, and `Unpack` to help recover more user-friendly types.
+In addition, there are a few commands that help make PUMPKIN Pi more useful: `Preprocess` for pattern matching and fixpoint support, and `Unpack` to help recover more user-friendly types.
 The `Preprocess` command comes from our plugin [fix-to-elim](https://github.com/uwplse/fix-to-elim).

 #### Search

-See [Search.v](/plugin/	coq/examples/Search.v) for an example of search.
+See [Search.v](/plugin/coq/examples/Search.v) for an example of search.

 ##### Command